10 tips for organising your apparel exports to Europe

 - EBA (Everything but Arms): an arrangement for least developed countries, providing them with duty-free, quota-free access for all products, except arms and ammunition.

-- Check if your country is one of the 71 countries that falls under the GSP (select a country in the box to find the relating scheme).
+- Check if your country is one of the 75 countries that falls under the GSP.

 - If you are supplying from a country on the GSP list, advertise yourself as such.

-- Check the EU’s Market Access Database for information on the tariff for importing apparel into the EU from your country.
+- See the EU’s Acces2Markets website for information on the tariff for importing apparel into the EU from your country.

 In most cases you will receive a packing manual from your buyer.
-In this document, you will find all relevant packing instructions, such as:
+Not complying with the requirements in the manual will lead to a claim as the goods need to be re-packed, which is costly.
+In the manual, you will find all relevant packing instructions, such as:

 - type and quality of the packing material you need to use;